daira/pluto-eris/README.md

 [[BMMTV](https://eprint.iacr.org/2019/1177)] polynomial commitments.

 Significant additional research and engineering work might be needed to adapt any particular protocol to this setting.
+If you don't need the pairing, use [Pallas/Vesta](https://github.com/zcash/pasta) instead — it will be simpler and more efficient!

 ## Naming